djordon/polygon-partitioner/README.rst

 This package implements two main methods:

-1. A method that approximates a polygon by a rectilinear polygon.
+1. A method that approximates a polygon by a orthogonal polygon.

    This is guaranteed to cover the input polygon.
 There are also methods that allow you to change the coarseness of the approximation.

-2. A method that partitions a rectilinear polygon into non-overlapping rectangles.
+2. A method that partitions a orthogonal polygon into non-overlapping rectangles.

    This method handles polygons with holes and chords.